knative/docs/blog/releases/announcing-knative-v0-21-release.md

 - Eventing Source **PingSource** binary mode has breaking changes.
 - Eventing sync has the ability to know when to reply, see the [event reply header contract](https://github.com/knative/eventing/blob/release-0.21/docs/spec/data-plane.md#event-reply-contract) specification for more details.
 - The CLI `kn` 0.21.0 comes with some bug fixes and minor feature enhancements.
 It's mostly a polishing release.
 It is also the first release that brings two kn plugins to the Knative release train.
+- The Knative Operator now supports net-kourier
+- The Knative Opertor now supports a version of `latest` as a special version supported by the operator

 ### Serving v0.21